Back to Blog

 As we read through the breakdown, one thing immediately stood out to us: the flash memory and NVS were left unencrypted.
 This allowed the hacker to easily extract the cloud certificates stored on the device and dump the firmware, thus gaining access to the device.

 A few changes would have created a much more secure product and made this hack far more difficult, if not prevented it completely.
-A few that we always take, and recommend to anyone designing an IoT product include:
+These IoT security best practices help ensure your product stays protected in the field and resistant to tampering.

 Secure Boot